Hiviexd/AxerBot/legal/PrivacyPolicy.md

 **Chat data**: We store username and user id to aid you and others with using our Service.
 **osu! data**: We store your osu! id to access your public osu! information in order to provide you with functionality such as your profile info and statistics.
 **Message logs**: If a server administrator enables the message logging feature, AxerBot will copy all deleted and edited messages in a text channel on that server which you might not have access to.
 You can contact us at rayenattia@gmail.com to find out which channel this data is stored in.
-This data is not stored persistently on any of our servers.
+This data is not stored nor saved on any of our servers.

 AxerBot mainly gathers public data (but not save them) from the following sources: